Kamara's 6 TDs tie NFL record; Saints beat Vikings 52-33 - WHIZ News

 Vikings: Minnesota did not report any injuries.

-Saints: LB Kwan Alexander injured his right ankle late in the third quarter.
+Saints: LB Kwon Alexander injured his right ankle late in the third quarter.
 He was initially helped off the field but later took a cart from the sideline to the locker room.

 UP NEXT